lilystraker/Ciphernator/README.md

   - [X] Manipulate the input key to generate K1 and K2
   - [X] Encrypt the plaintext using K1 and K2
   - [x] Implement decryption
-  - [X] *Create basic text menu
-  - [ ] Add CSS
+  - [X] Add CSS
-  - [ ] Perform and record testing
+  - [X] Perform and record testing
-  - [ ] Clean up unecessary Django files

-    *Currently, the program has successful S-DES encryption and decryption processes.
-It is a complete Python file - just needs to be implemented in Django.
 - Diffie-Hellman Key Exchange
-  - [ ] Implement D-H key exchange
+  - [X] Implement D-H key exchange
+  - [X] Manual input
+  - [X] Randomly generated input
+  - [X] Perform and record testing

+- Add other ciphers
+  - [ ] RSA

+    *Currently, the program has successful S-DES and DHKE programs.
+They now just need to be implemented in Django.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>